 -Occasionally women report cramping or a “pinching” feeling in their uterus around implantation.

 -Those who are charting their basal body temperature may also notice a sudden drop followed by a rise in temperature at implantation.

-Keep in mind that symptoms of pregnancy do not begin immediately after implantation.
+Keep in mind that symptoms of pregnancy don’t begin immediately after implantation.
 Pregnancy symptoms are caused by hormones associated with pregnancy which only begin to rise after implantation.
-Some women do report pregnancy symptoms very early, but this is because progesterone is present before implantation and progesterone is to blame for many early pregnancy signs.
+Some women do report pregnancy symptoms very early, but this is because progesterone is present before implantation, and progesterone is to blame for many early pregnancy signs.
 You can take a quiz or read more about early pregnancy signs here.

 Your body immediately begins to produce the hormone hCG after your baby implants.
-This hormone tells the corpus luteum to keep making progesterone so you don’t get your period.
-It is also what will cause a pregnancy test to become positive in the coming days.
-The blastocyst (remember that’s what the fertilized egg is called once it implants) begins to split creating your baby from some cells and chorionic villi, or hair like projections that will later form your placenta, from the other.
+This hormone tells the corpus luteum to keep making progesterone, so you don’t get your period.
+It’s also what will cause a pregnancy test to become positive in the coming days.
+The blastocyst (remember that’s what the fertilized egg is called once it implants) begins to split creating your baby from some cells and chorionic villi, or hair like projections that will later form your placenta.
 These projections help anchor your baby to your uterus.
-Fluid also begins to build and a yolk like sac begins to form.
+Fluid also begins to build, and a yolk-like sac begins to form.
 This yolk will nourish your baby until the placenta is complete.
 At the moment, this whole collection of cells is somewhere between the size of a pinhead and a poppy seed, but the speed at which your baby is going to grow from here on out is impressive.

 Can you confirm your pregnancy at 4 weeks pregnant?